Warwick-Allen/essays/docs/index.md

   Strong biblical evidence to depart from consensus must include:

-  1.  clear grammatical-historical analysis showing plain meaning in context;
+  1.  a clear grammatical-historical analysis showing plain meaning in context;

-  2.  explicit theological reasoning within the text grounding the command in transcultural realities;
+  2.  explicit theological reasoning within the text, grounding the command in transcultural realities;

   3.  repetition across multiple biblical books/authors;

   4.  coherence with broader canonical narrative and central doctrines;

   5.  support preferably from didactic rather than merely narrative passages;

-  6.  accounting for all relevant texts, not selective use; (7) identification of why historical consensus may have been influenced by extra-biblical factors;
+  6.  an accounting for all relevant texts, not just a selective use;

+  7.  identification of why ithe historical consensus may have been influenced by extra-biblical factors;

-  8.  demonstration from Scripture why traditional interpretation appears to be misreading;
+  8.  a demonstration from Scripture why the traditional interpretation appears to be a misreading;

-  9.  evidence substantial enough that other qualified interpreters could see the textual case even if disagreeing;
+  9.  evidence substantial enough that other qualified interpreters could see the textual case, even if disagreeing;

-  10.  compelling enough to teach with intellectual integrity whilst fairly acknowledging traditional view.
-Evidence must be so compelling that one cannot in good conscience hold the consensus view.
+  10. a case compelling enough to teach with intellectual integrity whilst fairly acknowledging the traditional view, and evidence so compelling that one cannot in good conscience hold the consensus view.

 - ##### High Threshold in Practice